 Hawg Bass Conservation Challenge- 5 pounds or 21 inches

 To complete this challenge, catch an 5 pound or 21 inch or larger largemouth bass.
 Verify your big fish by taking a picture while weighing or measuring it following the rules and guidelines listed.
-Release your fish quickly back into the lake where you caught it.
+Release your fish quickly (immediately after weighing or measuring) back into the lake where you caught it.
 Submit your picture via BFishing@azgfd.gov.
 Make sure you include a valid email address so that you can be contacted.
 A Department biologist will contact you to discuss all the great details of your catch.
 Your picture will be posted on the Hawg Bass Conservation Board on FISHAZ.AZGFD.com.

 Hawg Bass Memory Challenge- 8 pounds or 24 inches

 To complete this challenge, catch an 8 pound or 24 inch or larger largemouth bass.
 Verify your hawg by taking a picture of the fish while being weighed or measured following the rules and guidelines listed.
-Release your fish quickly back into the lake where you caught it.
+Release your fish quickly (immediately after weighing or measuring) back into the lake where you caught it.
 Submit your picture via BFishing@azgfd.gov.
 Make sure you include a valid email address so that you can be contacted.
 A Department biologist will contact you to discuss all the great details of your catch and get your information to send you an AZ Hawg Bass fishing shirt and decal for your truck or boat to celebrate your catch.
 Your picture will also be posted on the Hawg Bass Conservation Board on FISHAZ.AZGFD.com.

 Ten pound club- 10 pounds or 26 inches

 To be in the the 10 pound club, catch an 10 pound or 26 inch or larger largemouth bass.
 Verify your hawg by taking a picture of the fish while being weighed or measured following the rules and guidelines listed.
-Release your fish quickly back into the lake where you caught it.
+Release your fish quickly (immediately after weighing or measuring) back into the lake where you caught it.
 Submit your picture via BFishing@azgfd.gov.
 Make sure you include a valid email address so that you can be contacted.
 A Department biologist will contact you to discuss all the great details of your catch and get your information to send you a fishing shirt with the 10 pound club, AZ Hawg Bass Challenge artwork as a way to celebrate your catch, and your picture will be posted on the Hawg Bass Conservation Board on FISHAZ.AZGFD.com.
 You’ll also be entered into a drawing to be held in February each year for a prize valued at over $1,000!

 - Conservation through catch-and-release of the biggest, oldest, most valuable individuals in waters the Department is managing for trophy-sized bass as well as promoting catch and release of large brood fish in all bass waters.